fluffy-critter/bandcrash/README.md

 # Bandcrash

 Bandcrash is a standalone program that automatically encodes an album of songs into a bunch of different formats for distribution on various platforms, such as [itch.io](https://itch.io/), or for hosting on your own website.
-The embedded player is originally based on the one from [blamscamp](https://github.com/blackle/blamscamp) by [@blackle](https://github.com/blackle), although it has been pretty thoroughly modified at this point.

 [See it in action](https://fluffy.itch.io/novembeat-2021)!